shaunickmistry/intro-to-python/README.md

 1. Search for the IDLE software application on your computer (if you have this, you will also have the Python programming language).
-2. If you do not have IDLE installed you can download it from here https://www.python.org/downloads/
+2. If you do not have IDLE installed you can download it and Python from here https://www.python.org/downloads/.

 # Lesson 0
 In programming, we start counting at 0 because 0 is where you are now.
 1 is where you will go next, and so on.
 Programming is all about efficiency you see.
-As we start looking at programming constructs such as arrays this will become more clear.
+As we start looking at programming constructs such as arrays (a fancy name for a list) this will become more clear.
 If you're not convinced check out this article https://skillcrush.com/2013/01/17/why-programmers-start-counting-at-zero/.

 So lesson 0 is some background on Python and programming.
 Let's learn by doing things, start by opening up IDLE!
 It